-(1) Includes 1,553 shares delivered in satisfaction of the tax withholding obligations resulting from the vesting of restricted stock units held by employees during the quarter ended March 31, 2024.
+(1) Includes 1,553,2,722 shares delivered in satisfaction of the tax withholding obligations resulting from the vesting of restricted stock units held by employees during the quarter ended March 31, 2024 June 30, 2024.

 (2) In January 2024, our Board of Directors approved a new stock repurchase program replacing our previously authorized October 2022 stock repurchase program, which was terminated prior to its expiration.
-The current program is open-ended and authorizes repurchases of shares of our common stock from time to time up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
-This program remains in effect until the total authorized amount is expended or until further action by our Board of Directors.
+The current January 2024 program is was open-ended and authorizes authorized repurchases of shares of our common stock from time to time up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
+This In July 2024, our Board of Directors approved a new stock repurchase program, replacing the January 2024 stock repurchase program, which was terminated prior to its expiration.
+The new program is open-ended and authorizes repurchases of shares of our common stock from time to time up to an aggregate cost of \$1.0 billion in the open market or in negotiated transactions.
+The new stock repurchase program became effective on July 29, 2024, and remains in effect until the total authorized amount is expended or until further action by our Board of Directors.